-For the Group, environmentally responsible actions constitute an essential part of sustainable business growth.
-As a financial group, it recognises the environmental impact of its activities and sets specific targets and aims for best practice in utilising natural resources, minimising waste, limiting climate change and protecting biodiversity and ecosystems.
+For the Bank, environmentally responsible actions constitute an essential part of sustainable business growth.
+As a member of a financial group, it recognises the environmental impact of its activities and sets specific targets and aims for best practice in utilising natural resources, minimising waste, limiting climate change and protecting biodiversity and ecosystems.
 Further, the Group encourages it customers and suppliers, employees and shareholders, to adopt best environmental practices, as per the guidelines and initiatives advanced by International Organisations.